9:15 a.m., Education Hour and Choir Rehearsal

 The church is handicap accessible.
 Gluten-free communion is available.
 Large print worship materials are offered.
 Although infants and young children are most welcome in our worship services, our church nursery attendant is available to welcome babies and younger children into the nursery.

-TUESDAYS IN LENT, FEBRUARY 24 AND MARCH 3, 10, 17, & 24: The series of Tuesday night Lenten gatherings begins Tuesday, February 24th.
+TUESDAYS IN LENT, (THROUGH MARCH 24): The series of Tuesday night Lenten gatherings begins Tuesday, February 24th.
 We will gather from 7:00 to 7:30 p.m. for Vespers on the theme, “Speak, Lord, your servant is listening.”
 The worship service will be preceded by a simple meal consisting of soup, salad, and bread.
 Dinner will start at 6:00.
 All are welcome.

 We rejoice in the fact that we now are following the candidacy for ordination in the ELCA of four people who were companions in the Gospel with us here at OSLC.